heshanjay81/Jayasinghe_Wimarsha_Project3/README.md

 # Scaffold HW2

-This is a HTML JS CSS Project
+This is a HTML JS CSS Project.
+Contains the Grid Scaffold Project for MMED 1056 - Web Development

 ## Installation